prataprc/prataprc.github.io/_posts/2013-06-20-javascript-caveats.md

 <script src="https://gist.github.com/prataprc/d8f1b6607c854fcfa7b651f648f75ffb.js?file=caveat3.js"></script>

-you can execute the above program to understand the behaviour of timeout handling in Javascript.
+You can execute the above program to understand the behavior of timeout handling in Javascript.
 But the fact is, it is bad programming to use setInterval a.k.a periodic-timeout if we doubt that the handler function is going to take more time than the next timeout.
 One possible solution is given